Royal Opera House public areas are generally open 10am–3.30pm. Before making a special visit, please call +44(0)20 7304 4000.

 Do you have an Access Programme?

-Visit our Access page if you would like information on Royal Opera House Access Membership, which is open to any EU resident who is disabled as defined by the Disability Discrimination Act (1995 & 2005).
+Visit our Access page if you would like information on Royal Opera House Access Membership, which is open to any EU resident who has a disability as defined by the Equalities Act 2010.

 Can I exchange tickets?